particle-iot/docs/src/content/en/shared/webhooks.md

         delay(1000);
     }
 }

 // called forever really fast
 void loop() {

     // Let's request the weather, but no more than once every 60 seconds.
     Serial.println("Requesting Weather!");

-    // publish the event that will trigger our webhook Spark.publish("get_weather");
+    // publish the event that will trigger our Webhook Spark.publish("get_weather");

     // and wait at least 60 seconds before doing it again delay(60000);
 }